Okay gang, here are some steps to clean up your online video samples of your acting…

-Put some sample “audition” scenes from a class or a self-tape setup on your website or private youtube/vimeo channel.
-Ideally, the sample videos are film or TV scenes that you taped in a class (without a teacher’s commentary on the tape) or that you have made on your own but look good (read my Blog on How to Self-Tape).
-Pick scenes that you are AMAZING – put your best foot forward.
+Put some sample “audition” scenes from a class or a self-tape setup on your website or private YouTube/Vimeo channel.
+Ideally, the sample videos are film or TV scenes that you taped in a class (without a teacher’s commentary on the tape) or that you have made on your own but look good (read my blog on how to self-tape).
+Pick scenes that you are AMAZING—put your best foot forward.
 Then, film you “auditioning” in front of a neutral wall or studio setting.
 Load this video onto your website or YouTube/Vimeo channel.
 (See my tips on how to put your acting clips online.)

 A sample scene at its bare minimum will convince them that you can ACT.
 That you can carry a scene for 2-3 minutes.
 You need to give them reasons to bring you in.
 Give them some clips that will inspire them.

 Tell casting folks how to cast you.
 Sell them on your specificity!